puppetlabs/puppetdb/documentation/configure.markdown

 The maximum time (in minutes) a pooled connection should remain open.
 Any connections older than this setting will be closed off.
 Connections currently in use will not be affected until they are returned to the pool.

 If not supplied, we won't terminate connections based on their age alone.

+### `connection-timeout`

+The maximum time to wait (in milliseconds) to acquire a connection from the pool of database connections.
+If not supplied, defaults to 500.

 `[command-processing]` Settings